NoriSte/working-software-mastering-ui-testing/transcription.md

 You should instead consider exporting some shortcuts directly from the front-end.
 So you can get the test authenticated in a while.
 Consuming some front-end shortcuts allows you to:

 - avoid duplicating flow paths: the front-end code knows how to get authenticated, do not put this logic into the test too.
 You could do it to speed up your test but you end up with two different logic to maintain
-- make your test faster and reaching the starting pèoint of the test in a while
+- make your test faster and reac the starting point of the test in a while

 Take a look at the code of the test, you could put this code before every test to get them authenticated.
 To do so you can add a condition in your front-end code, "if window.cypress is defined, then add the shortcuts".
 Or you can use a webpack plugin to remove the shortcut before the production build.
 Choose your way but front-end shortcuts will save your testing life.